 - Create an account

-- Fill out your relevant information, your spouse’s information, and your birth date, among many other.
+- Fill out your relevant information, Spouse’s information, and birth date, among others.

 - After completing and filling in your information, you will be asked to send the digital copies of registration to the assigned CFO Tele counselor before the Tele counseling happens.

 - After the Tele counseling, you will receive another email to proceed with the registration.

 - You will fill up the CFO registration form, including your delivery address and contact number, to deliver your CFO sticker.

 - Pay, of course!
 Php 400.00 ( you can always double-check with CFO)